GreenFrogger19/Raspberry-Pi-Spy-Rover/README.md

 4. Set up RasPi live web camera server using the following tutorial: http://www.toptechboy.com/tutorial/low-cost-raspberry-pi-ip-camera/
 	* Limited explanation of tutorial:
 		* download lighttpd web server, to host web page
-		* download crtmpserver, video streaming server
+		* download crtmpserver, a video streaming server
-		* install or reinstall ffmpeg, software project that includes many librarys that help you handle multimedia data
+		* install or reinstall ffmpeg, a software project that includes many librarys that help you handle multimedia data
-		* install StrobeMediaPlayback, media player that can be embed in website.
+		* install StrobeMediaPlayback, a media player that can be embed in a website.
 (This will allow you to view the video streamed from the Raspberry Pi's camera in your browser.)
 		* use provided HTML code to create a web page that contains a media player
 		* run given raspivid command.
 (This command pipes the video stream data to the ffmpeg command, which makes a copy of the stream data, formats it to be a flash video file (.flv),  and then sends the stream data to the media player that is displayed in your browser.)
 5. Change the –w and –h parameters on the raspivid command to adjust the size of the videostream and change the –rot parameter to adjust perspective of the stream to your liking.